cq674350529/pocs_slides/README.md

-share pocs and slides related to IoT
+share advisory, poc and slides related to IoT